 Strict adherence to good surgical principles and technique are required during use of the cement.
-Deep wound infection is a serious postoperative complication and may require total removal of the prosthesis and embedded cement.
+Deep wound infection is a serious postoperative complication and may require total removal of the prostheses and embedded cement.
 Deep wound infection may be latent and not manifest itself for several years postoperatively.

-- 1. Contact dermatitis: The liquid component (monomer) has caused contact dermatitis in those handling and mixing PMMA bone cement.
+- Contact dermatitis: The liquid component (monomer) has caused contact dermatitis in those handling and mixing PMMA bone cement.
 Strict adherence to the instructions for mixing the powder and liquid components may reduce the incidence of contact dermatitis. - 2.
-Hypersensitivity reaction: The liquid component of the PMMA bone cement is a powerful lipid solvent.
+Hypersensitivity reaction for operating room personnel: The liquid component of the PMMA bone cement is a powerful lipid solvent.
 It should not contact rubber or latex gloves.
 Should contact occur, the gloves may dissolve and tissue damage may occur.
 Wearing a second pair of gloves and strict adherence to the mixing instructions may diminish the possibility of hypersensitivity reactions.
-The mixed bone cement should not make contact with the gloved hand until the cement has acquired the consistency of dough.
-This usually occurs between one minute and two minutes after the liquid and powder components are mixed. - 3.
-Inadequate post-operative fixation: Inadequate fixation or unanticipated postoperative events may affect the PMMA bone cement-bone interface and lead to micro-motion of cement against the bone surface.
+The mixed bone cement should not make contact with gloved hand until the cement has acquired the consistency of dough.
+This usually occurs between one and two minutes after the liquid and powder components are mixed. - 3.
+Hypersensitivity reactions for patients: The gentamicin content of CobaltTM MV with Gentamicin Bone Cement may cause hypersensitivity reactions in isolated cases. - 4.
+Inadequate post-operative fixation: Inadequate fixation or unanticipated postoperative events may affect the PMMA bone cement/bone interface and lead to micro-motion of cement against the bone surface.
 A fibrous tissue layer may develop between the PMMA bone cement and the bone that may cause loosening of the prosthesis.
-Thus, continued, periodic follow-up is advised for all patients. - 4.
+Thus, continued, periodic follow-up is advised for all patients. - 5.
 Exothermic reaction: Polymerization of the PMMA bone cement is an exothermic reaction that occurs while the PMMA bone cement is hardening in situ.
-The released heat may damage bone or other tissue adjacent the implant.

-- 5. Extrusion: Extrusion of the PMMA bone cement beyond the region of its intended application may occur resulting in the following complications: hematuria; dysuria; bladder fistula; delayed sciatic nerve entrapment from extrusion of the bone cement beyond the region of its intended use; local neuropathy; local vascular erosion and occlusion; and intestinal obstruction because of adhesions and stricture of the ileum from the heat released during the exothermic polymerization. - 6.
+The released heat may damage bone or other tissue adjacent the implant. - 6.
+Extrusion: Extrusion of the PMMA bone cement beyond the region of its intended application may occur resulting in the following complications: hematuria; dysuria; bladder fistula; delayed sciatic nerve entrapment from extrusion of the bone cement beyond the region of its intended use; local neuropathy; local vascular erosion and occlusion; and intestinal obstruction because of adhesions and stricture of the ileum from the heat released during the exothermic polymerization. - 7.
 USE IN PREGNANCY: The safety and effectiveness of the PMMA bone cement in pregnant women has not been established.
-PMMA bone cement may adversely affect fetal health. - 7.
+PMMA bone cement may adversely affect fetal health. - 8.
 PEDIATRIC USE: The safety and effectiveness of the PMMA bone cement in children has not been established.
-PMMA bone cement may adversely affect bone growth. - 8.
-Expiration dating: PMMA bone cement should not be used after the expiration date because the effectiveness of the device may be compromised. - 9.
+PMMA bone cement may adversely affect bone growth. - Expiration dating: PMMA bone cement should not be used after the expiration date because the effectiveness of the device may be compromised. - 10.
 Disposal: Expired cement should be mixed according to Instructions for Use prior to disposal.
 Because of the volatility and flammability of the liquid monomer of the PMMA bone cement, liquid monomer that has leaked or is leaking from the package should be collected and evaporated in a well-ventilated hood or absorbed by an inert material and transferred in a suitable container (one that does not react with the PMMA bone cement) for disposal.